Topological embeddings into transformation monoids

-Given a negative answer to \cref{question-main}, it is natural to ask for a characterisation of those countable Polish semigroups that can be topologically embedded into $\N^{\N}$ or $I_\N$.
-If $S$ is a countable semigroup, then the trivial congruence $\Delta_S=\set{(x,x)}{x\in S}$ has countably many equivalence classes and the family $\set{[x]_{\Delta_S}}{x\in S}$ forms a basis for the discrete topology on $S$.
-Hence, by \cref{cool}, every countable discrete semigroup embeds topologically into $\N^\N$.
-Consequently, each countable Polish topological group, being discrete, embeds topologically into $\N^\N$ (and $I_{\N}$, by~\cref{theorem-groups}).
-At the time of writing it is an open problem as to whether or not every cancellative countable Polish semigroup can be topologically embedded into $\N ^ \N$.

-Perhaps the next most natural objective is to characterize countable Polish Clifford semigroups topologically embeddable into $\N^\N$ or $I_\N$.
-An inverse semigroup $S$ is called {\em Clifford} if $xx ^ {-1} = x ^ {-1}x$ for all $x\in S$; or, equivalently, $S$ is a strong semilattice of groups.
-Recall that a {\em semilattice} is a commutative semigroup of idempotents.
-For every inverse semigroup $S$ the set $E(S)=\set{e\in S}{e ^ 2=e}$ is a semilattice.
-The following notion introduced by Banakh and Pastukhova~\cite{BP} is crucial for this paper.
+Perhaps the next most natural objective is to characterize those countable Polish Clifford semigroups that topologically embed into $\N^\N$ or $I_\N$.
+The following notion introduced by Banakh and Pastukhova~\cite{BP} is crucial for this purpose.

 \begin{definition} An inverse semigroup $X$ endowed with a semigroup topology is called {\em ditopological} if inversion is continuous; and for any point $x\in X$ and any neighborhood $O$ of $x$ there are neighborhoods $U$ and $W$ of $x$ and $xx^{-1}$, respectively, such that